NVentimiglia/DotNetCoreUnity3d/README.md

 - Install the sdk
 - Open VS (Or get another tutorial)
 - File/New Project .NET Core/WebApplication
-- Fucking uncheck Insights to the right
 - Select WebAPI
-- Fucking uncheck Host in the cloud
 - I suggest No Authentication (Identity works great and has many OAUTH extensions, but I prefer to do that all myself).
 - Close your eyes
 - Open PackageManagerConsole